M ore than one thing is true about believers in Jesus Christ.

 But we need the wisdom to know what facet of a person’s identity to speak to when and how.

-In this FREE live webinar, Dr. Michael Emlet, Senior Faculty, Counselor at CCEF and author of Saints, Sufferers, and Sinners, will give guidance on:
+In this FREE webinar, Dr. Michael Emlet, Senior Faculty, Counselor at CCEF and author of Saints, Sufferers, and Sinners, will give guidance on:

 - How an understanding of each of these three identities contribute to the way we minister to someone